 Without going into specifics on Wisconsin’s Right-to-Farm law, Klein’s argument was that before the town could regulate the use, the town was required to prove that use of scare guns is a nuisance.
 Klein also argued that the state’s right-to-farm law preempted the scare gun ordinance.
 The court of appeals disagreed with Klein on both counts.

 Looking at the first argument, the court held that the right-to-farm law only applies in nuisance suits and does not create a standard for towns to first find a practice to be a nuisance before regulating.
 With the second argument, the court held that the right-to-farm law only applied in nuisance lawsuits and did not limit local power to regulate agricultural practices.
 The ordinance actually is designed to help protect farmers from nuisance lawsuits and is consistent with the right-to-farm law.

 Practices such as using scare guns are valid in agriculture but can cause issues with neighboring landowners.
 From the facts in the case, the town took the time to determine from experts when the use of scare guns should be utilized to protect producers’ crops and to minimize disturbances to neighbors.
-In the court’s mind this was exactly what right-to-farm laws encourage, town’s developing ordinances that allow agricultural practices while limiting disturbances to neighbors who may bring a nuisance suit.
+In the court’s mind, this was exactly what right-to-farm laws encourage, the town’s developing ordinances that allow agricultural practices while limiting disturbances to neighbors who may bring a nuisance suit.

 This case also highlights what Ashley and I have each posted on over the past year: right-to-farm laws are limited in scope, and they only protect producers against nuisance suits.
-Right-to-farm laws will not always protect against actions which limit agricultural practices.
+Right-to-farm laws will not always protect against actions that limit agricultural practices.